Abu Lais Md. Mubin Chowdhury

 Abu Lais Md.
-Mubin Chowdhury was a Bangladesh Nationalist Party politician and four-term Member of parliament from Habiganj-3.
+Mubin Chowdhury was a Bangladesh Nationalist Party politician and four-term member of parliament from Habiganj-3.

 Career

-Chowdhury was elected to Parliament in 1988, 1991, and 1996 from Habiganj-3 as a Candidate of Jatiya Party.
+Chowdhury was elected to parliament in 1988, 1991, and 1996 from Habiganj-3 as a candidate of the Jatiya Party.
 In 2000, he was a member of the Parliamentary Standing Committee on the Ministry of Planning.
 He lost the 2001 election to Awami League candidate Shah A M S Kibria.
 He is a former chairman of Habiganj Zila Parishad.
 He was nominated to contest a by-election in Habiganj-3 on 25 April 2005.
-The by-elections were called following the assassination of Member of Parliament of Habiganj-3 and Bangladesh Awami League politician, Shah A M S Kibria.
+The by-elections were called following the assassination of member of parliament of Habiganj-3 and Bangladesh Awami League politician, Shah A M S Kibria.
 He won the by-election.
 He lost the 2008 election to Md.
 Abu Zahir.

 Death

-Chowdhury died of a heart attack at Shaistanagar town in Habiganj city on December 27, and buried on the same day at Shastanagar graveyard.
+Chowdhury died of a heart attack at Shaistanagar town in Habiganj city on 27 December 2013, and was buried on the same day at Shastanagar graveyard.